Lokrogaming/nucord/README.md

-# Discord Clone Demo
+# Nucord Demo {-- By Nucore --}

-A high-fidelity, frontend-only Discord clone built with Next.js 14, Tailwind CSS, and Zustand.
+A high-fidelity, frontend-only Nucord built with Next.js 14, Tailwind CSS, and Zustand.

 ## 🚀 Quick Start